 I’d go further than Final-Third Frenzy.
 There’s an increasing trend in TV and film to pack everything into a short final act of a four-act structure.
 Perhaps the final half of the fourth act.
 Apparently nobody likes long goodbyes.
 Jack Nicholson walked out of Return of the King – “…too many endings.”

 It’s cross-infecting novels, too.
 The literary equivalent of 88-minutes-and-out sees short climaxes and next to no wind-down.

 Alyssa didn’t get time to address the difference between final-third frenzy and an accelerating climax.

 A rising plot arc sees sufficient build of characters and plot, until an accelerating climax creates a satisfying payoff to the suspense.
 The finale bursts like a firework.
 Really well-paced thrillers and action-genre pieces deliver this well.

 This is the difference between Murder She Wrote and Dick Wolff’s FBI show.
 Each handles resolution at a totally different pace.
-FBI had extremely short epilogues, sometimes none at all.
+FBI has extremely short epilogues, sometimes none at all.
 You’ll find daytime TV thrillers work to a formula where the plot accelerates toward a dramatic showdown and an abrupt ending.
 They can be manic and melodramatic, but they are baked into the genre.
-Final-third Frenzy does not belong in Cozy Mystery.
-It’s almost obligatory in certain espionage thrillers.
+Final-third Frenzy does not belong in Cozy Mystery; it’s almost obligatory in certain espionage thrillers.

 As always, the advice to the author is know your genre and knowingly pace your plot accordingly.